deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 *”If* we can get the technology, and *if* we find somewhere that’s both spacious and secure enough to build a working Jump Array and *if* we manage to build it out of salvage and scrap and *if* it works when we turn it on… then friendly people with big guns come swarming through it, evacuate us, and leave behind an extremely large bomb.”

 “We can’t build it in here?”
 Ray asked.
 She felt dumb the instant she said so.
-They were packed in *tight* in Garaaf’s warren, and there was barely enough room to make an origami crane, let alone a working Jump Array. “...got anywhere better in mind?”
+They were packed in *tight* in Garaaf’s warren, and there was barely enough room to make an origami crane, let alone a working Jump Array. “...Got anywhere better in mind?”

 Garaaf scratched his claws idly on his desk as he thought.
 “Maybe.
 Hunters *really* don’t like cold temperatures, but cryo technology has some useful applications, so there’s a whole facility on the Ring’s groundside outer surface that’s colder than you’d believe.
 My *nose* froze when I explored it, but it’s got the power supply, the space and some pretty thick doors.
 Plus there’s only a few ways in and out.”